Search the Health Library

 Enter the last name, specialty or keyword for your search below.

 Jonathan Schneck, M.D., Ph.D.

 Research Interests: Immunology

-Dr. Jonathan Schneck is a professor of pathology, medicine and oncology at the Johns Hopkins University School of Medicine.
+Dr. Jonathan Schneck is a professor of pathology, medicine and oncology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
 His research focuses on T cell immunology.

 His lab’s current projects include studying the biophysical, genetic and environmental control of T cell receptor organization.

 Dr. Schneck received his undergraduate degree from Yeshiva University.
 He earned his M.D.-Ph.D. in immunology from the Albert Einstein College of Medicine.
 After completing his degree, he trained in pediatrics at the Children's Hospital National Medical Center in Washington, D.C.
 From there he worked on the medical staff of the National Institute of Allergy and Immunology at the NIH in Bethesda, and did his postdoctoral training at the Laboratory of Immunology.
 He joined the Johns Hopkins faculty in 1990 as a junior faculty member.

 Dr. Schneck was the PI of a research project funded by a $10.3 million NIH grant—the largest basic immunology grant ever received by Johns Hopkins.
 He has been recognized by the Johns Hopkins Lymphoma SPORE with a Career Development Award.